 IEEE 802 disagrees with 3GPP RAN1’s assertion that the LAA multi-carrier scheme will not adversely affect fair channel access probabilities for 802.11.
 This is because the 802.11 multi-carrier schemes follows channel bonding rules, while the LAA multi-carrier scheme can flexibly select any group of carriers for transmission.
 This additional channel access flexibility for LAA means that in certain multi-carrier configurations, LAA will gain higher channel access at the expense of co-channel 802.11.
 This has also been shown by simulations presented in 3GPP RAN1 (R1-160816, R1-157009, R1-155547) and ETSI-BRAN (BRAN(15)000188r3).

 IEEE 802 believes there is not yet consensus in relation to this issue.
 However, it is not clear how consensus can be achieved at this time.
 IEEE 802 suggests that resolution of this issue be postponed until coexistence tests with real equipment can be run to demonstrate any adverse impact on 802.11.
+Any further comments on this issue by IEEE 802 are likely to be in the context of LAA Rel.
+14.

 There is possibility of consensus and resolution of the issue, Radio equipment in unlicensed spectrum should stop transmission as soon as transmission of useful data is complete